ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_roundcube/guide.en-ie.md

 ### Managing identities and their signatures <a name="identity-signature"></a>

-In RoundCube, click `Settings`{.action} in the top bar, then `Identities`{.action} in the left column.
+In Roundcube, click `Settings`{.action} in the top bar, then `Identities`{.action} in the left column.
 "Identity" allows you to customise information sent to recipients such as the display name or a signature.

 ![hosting](images/roundcube07.png){.thumbnail}